 When a herniated disk causes weakness or paralysis of the nerves that control muscles of the back and limbs, or if you lose control of your bladder or bowels because of the damaged disk, your doctor will recommend surgery.

-Surgery may also be recommended for those who have persistent symptoms despite conservative treatment.
+Surgery may also be recommended for those who have persistent symptoms lasting for t least six weeks despite conservative treatment.
 The decision for surgery for pain alone (absent any neurological findings) must be carefully considered, because although pain may improve in the short term, clinical studies do not support a long-term benefit.